-The course investigates the larger dynamics of teaching and learning with a view of instilling the redemptive elements of the Master Teacher into classroom methodology and lesson planning in order to create a better learning environment for students.
+The course investigates the larger dynamics of teaching and learning, with a view of instilling the redemptive elements of the Master Teacher into classroom methodology and lesson planning in order to create a better learning environment for students.
 The course will attempt to relate a biblical view of learners, teachers, curriculum, and the global community.
 Students will not only understand the role and place of methods but also the overall redemptive work of teaching through learning to develop strategies to enhance the learning process.
-Prerequisites: BI-1120 Elements of Bible Study, ED-1100 Educational Foundations, and ED-3306 Principles of Teaching.
+Prerequisite: MS-1102 Studying/Teaching the Bible.